andrew/ultimate-awesome/README.md

 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-playgrounds](https://github.com/marcosnils/awesome-playgrounds) - List of awesome playgrounds.
 - [Awesome-Captioning](https://github.com/terry-r123/Awesome-Captioning) - A curated list of Multimodal Captioning related research(including image captioning, video captioning, and text captioning).
-- [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.
 - [best-of-mcp-servers](https://github.com/tolkonepiu/best-of-mcp-servers) - 🏆  A ranked list of MCP servers.
 Updated weekly.
 - [Awesome-EdgeAI](https://github.com/wangxb96/Awesome-EdgeAI) - Resources of our survey paper "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies".
 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .